richrd/bx/README.md

 ### Features
 * Core
-  * Make module reloader skip modules with errors
   * Make console output sane and readable
   * Implement ignoring users that haven't authed
   * Better config grouping
   * Multi server support?
   * Data store for modules
-  * Debug logging capability for commands
   * Simle CLI for viewing logs etc
   * Implement running multiple commands from a single message
 * Modules
-  * Make URL module work with multiple adresses in a single message
   * Command for taking photos and uploading them to a server
   * Ignore and unignore users
   * Replace runas with command that allows: